sourcegraph/about/content/blogposts/2024/gp-how-to-generate-unit-tests-with-svelte.md

   - name: James Amoo

 publishDate: 2024-05-21T10:00-07:00
-description: "Unit testing is all about and why it's a crucial part of the software development process.
-Discover how to implement unit tests for individual components in a Svelte application and ensure your code is bug-free and meets requirements."
+description: "Discover how to implement unit tests for individual components in a Svelte application and ensure your code is bug-free and meets requirements."
 tags: [blog, guest-post]
 slug: "how-to-write-unit-tests-for-svelte-web-apps"
 published: true